chewzzz1014/file/README.md

 Example: https://cdn.jsdelivr.net/gh/chewzzz1014/file/train.csv.zip

-**Disclaimer: I did not own any of these files.
+**Disclaimer: I did not own some of these files.
 Refer sources.txt for sources of files.**